patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 After getting the credentials file, mount it to your `credentials` folder.
 Now, we can use it in **terraform** to create S3 bucket and Redshift resources.

-**Terraform for AWS**
+#### Terraform for AWS

-In this part is quite complex due to **"static credentials"** aspect, since we don't need to hard-coded or type in the key derectly to the terraform file.
+In this part is quite complex due to **"static credentials"** behavior, since we don't need to hard-coded or type in the key derectly to the terraform file.
 So in general, we will use **"terraform.tfvars"** to pass the hard-coded credentials to terraform file and add `terraform.tfvars` to `.gitignore`.

-The concept is simple: we create resources in `main.tf` where some part of it use `var.` to refer to the variable in `variables.tf` file.
+The concept is simple: we create resources in `main.tf` where some part of it use `var.` to refer to the variable specified in `variables.tf` file.
 In `variables.tf` file, we specify the variable name, type, and default value, if the default value is not specified, we have to pass the value interactively after `terraform apply` as inputs **OR** pass it automatically by creating `terraform.tfvars` file and type in the variable name and value.
-This is where we will copy credentials from csv to put it in **(and again don't forget to add both files to `.gitignore`)**.
+This is where we will copy credentials from csv to put it in **(and again please don't forget to add both files to `.gitignore`)**.

 All you need to do is creating `terraform.tfvars` (must be this name) in your `terraform` folder, and type in the following:
 ```hcl